-Whether you are hosting a VIP dinner or a user conferenc, live events can be invaluable for generating leads and accelerating the sales pipeline.
+Whether you are hosting a VIP dinner or a user conference, live events can be invaluable for generating leads and accelerating the sales pipeline.
 We spoke to some of the top event marketing leaders in the industry about how they use events to push their sales goals.
-Click the button below to check out our lead gen guide.
+Click the button below to check out our lead generation guide.

 Two heads are better than one.
 An increasingly popular form of partnership marketing is partnered live events.
 According to Forrester research, 22% of all partner marketing campaigns are comprised of live events.

 When planned thoroughly and executed properly, partnered events can have a significantly larger impact than if an event were organized by one company, alone.
 The opportunity to share knowledge, increase brand awareness, and strengthen relationships within the industry are all part of executing a successful partnered event.
 But before diving into such a demanding endeavor, it’s important to take the necessary steps that will ensure a successful event.
 Here are three quick tips.

 1) Articulate why you need a partnered marketing event